samuelnee/feather-packages/Bootstrap/README.md

 `<span class="icon-item-logo">Company name</span>`

 ## Upgrade recommendations
-- If you work on a copy of Bootstrap, e.g. BootstrapCustom
+- If you work on a copy of Bootstrap, e.g. Timer
     - Upgrade Bootstrap package
-    - Merge changes from Bootstrap to BootstrapCustom manually
+    - Merge changes from Bootstrap to Timer manually
 - If you work on Bootstrap package directly
 	- Before upgrade make a copy of Bootstrap package to another location
 	- Upgrade Bootstrap package
 	- Merge conflicts
 		- If you use a source control, merge the changes using the source control
-		- If you don't use a source control, merge the changes from the copy of the Bootstrap package to the Bootstrap package manually
+		- If you don't use a source control, merge the changes from the copy of the Bootstrap package to the Bootstrap package manually using differencing and merging tool.